Current Cap Count for Non-Immigrant Worker Visas For Fiscal Year 2007

 1 Refers to the estimated numbers of beneficiary applications needed to reach the cap, with an allowance for denials and revocations.
 Each target is subject to revision later in the cap cycle as more petitions are processed.

 H-1B1An H-1B1 is a national of Chile or Singapore coming to the Unites States to work temporarily in a specialty occupation.
 The law defines specialty occupation as a job that requires a bachelor’s degree or higher.
 The beneficiary must have a bachelor’s degree relating to the job offer.
-Through May 2006, 301 H-1B1s counted against the FY 2006 H-1B1 cap.
+Through January 2006, 179 H-1B1s counted against FY06 cap.
 The combined statutory limit is 6,800 per year.
-Based on the H-1B1 usage to date, USCIS has reasonably projected that 700 H-1B1 visa numbers will be used in FY 2006.
-The projected number of 6,100 unused H-1B1 visas for FY 2006 has been incorporated and applied to the FY 2007 H-1B cap.

 The H-2B visa category allows U.S. employers in industries with peak load, seasonal or intermittent needs to augment their existing labor force with temporary workers.
 The H-2B visa category also allows U.S. employers to augment their existing labor force when necessary due to a one-time occurrence which necessitates a temporary increase in workers.
 Typically, H-2B workers fill labor needs in occupational areas such as construction, health care, landscaping, lumber, manufacturing, food service/processing, and resort/hospitality services.